rkennaway/StPetersburg/README.md

 the player's winnings over time.
 This option requires that your Python installation includes the matplotlib module, available from https://matplotlib.org.

+-seed SEED

+This is the seed for the random number generator.
+Specifying this enables exact reproducibility of results.

+By default the generator is seeded from the system clock, and so the program will give different results every time it is run, but broadly of the same nature.

+-ownrand

+If this option is present, then this procedure will use the random number defined in the accomnpaying file MersenneTwister.py.
+If the option is absent, it will use the built-in numpy.random.rand(), which is nearly 20 times faster.

+The reason for including this implementation is to make it possible to be sure that in any future version of Python, which might use a different default generator, bit-for-bit identical results can still be obtained.
+If porting this program to a different language (it was originally written in Matlab) it also allows a check on the correctness of the ported version.

 All options can be truncated to a unique prefix, e.g. -t 10 -o -fe 0.9.